 The Pittsburgh Steelers meet 6/7 qualifications.
 The WR group is underpaid $2.1M.
 Former Super Bowl Champions with a similar salary makeup: 2014 New England Patriots.

 The obvious outlier here is the Detroit Lions, who are expected to struggle in the upcoming season.
 This is not an exact science because players can be overpaid, causing them to meet a qualification they would miss if they were paid the appropriate salary.
 There are also teams that are underpaying their players (usually players on rookie deals) which caused them to miss certain criteria.

 The NFL is extremely unpredictable.
-Did most people expect the Nick Foles led Eagles to upset Tom Brady’s Patriots in Super Bowl 52?
+Did most people expect the Nick Foles-led Eagles to upset Tom Brady’s Patriots in Super Bowl 52?
 Did anybody think that 39-year-old Payton Manning would upset the 15-1 Panthers in Super Bowl 50?
 I would assume not, but all we can do is project; I mean what else is the off-season for?
-I believe this algorithm is going to get us closer than ever to predicting who has the best shot at hoisting that coveted Lombardi trophy come next February.
+I believe this algorithm is going to get us closer than ever to predict who has the best shot at hoisting that coveted Lombardi trophy come next February.

 Honorable Mentions (5/7 Qualifications)